loickcherimont/movie-app/README.md

 ## :rocket: Features

 ### Mobile first
-- fix : Allow user to search a new film
+- ~~fix : Allow user to search a new film~~
+- Keep and the bottom the `<footer>`
+- Replace all french code by english code
+- Design : set all element in vertical mode (top to bottom)

 <!--
     LICENSE